Visiting the prayer room? Here’s what to expect!

 What’s the feel of the prayer room?

 The room is open to the public 24/7 and will include people praying privately, in smaller groups, and in various gathered experiences throughout the week.
-There will always be a combination of both recorded and live background music.
-There will also be available prayer stations and places to just sit and pray on your own.
+There is a combination of both recorded and live background music.
+There are prayer stations available and places to just sit and pray on your own.

-What themes and regular rhythms might the prayer room have?
+What themes and regular rhythms does the prayer room have?

 Will I have to engage in prayer in a manner that makes me uncomfortable?